tohinz/tohinz.github.io/_posts/2019-01-09-generating-multiple-objects-at-spatially-distinct-locations.md

 layout: blog
 title: Generating Multiple Objects at Spatially Distinct Locations
 author: Tobias Hinz
-blog_title: Generating Multiple Objects at Spatially Distinct Locations
 date: 2019-01-09
-description: summary of our paper published at the International Conference on Learning Representations (ICLR) 2019 about generative adversarial networks (GAN) and their use in text to image synthesis and controlled image generation
+description: A summary of our paper published at the International Conference on Learning Representations (ICLR) 2019 about generative adversarial networks (GAN) and their use in text to image synthesis and controlled image generation.
+thumbnail: /images/publication/thumbnails/mogan.jpg
 mathjax: true
 comments: true
 ---